 Joel Palmer is appointed in 1853 as Superintendent and is already a seasoned Oregon Politician.
 Palmer had already garnered fame for helping establish the Barlow Road and to write a journal of his travels.
 He later served as a General in the Volunteer Militia, in charge of provisioning.
 He maintained the title of General Palmer throughout his life.
 He took well to the role of Indian Superintendent of Oregon, established all of the reservations in western Oregon and those in middle Oregon, was involved with nine ratified treaties, seven from western Oregon and two from middle Oregon, which he worked on with Isaac Stevens.
 He also helped successfully end the Rogue River Indian War, as well as removed some 4000 Indians from western Oregon to the Grand Ronde and Coast reservations.
-He is fired in summer in 1856 because of settler criticism of him being sympathetic to the tribes, thereby saving them from Volunteer militias, and having removed them north to the reservations, relatively close to American settlements.
+He resigns August 16, 1856 because of settler criticism of him being sympathetic to the tribes, thereby saving them from Volunteer militias, and having removed them north to the reservations, relatively close to American settlements.

 1853, September 8, Treaty of Peace with the Rogue River, a Cease Fire, between the Rogue River Bands of Chief Apserkahar (Chief Jo) and Chief Sam and General Joseph Lane.

 1853, September 10, Treaty with the Rogue River Tribes, negotiated with Joel Palmer, for the sale of their lands and removal to a permanent reservation, with Table Rock Reservation being temporary.
 Ratified April 12, 1854 (First ratification date for two treaties on the West coast, Rogue River and Cow Creek.)

 1853, September 19, Treaty with the Cow Creek Umpqua tribe, Ratified April 12, 1854, A reservation is established within their territory separate from the Umpqua reservation (inland), the Cow Creek Umpqua Reservation.
 The Cow Creek people are removed to the Umpqua reservation in 1855 (unknown date) likely due to the Rogue River war.
 (First ratification date for two treaties on the West coast, Rogue River and Cow Creek.)
 The Cow Creek Umpqua reservation remains largely a mystery as to how long it existed, with rare records and no map yet found.